sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 1.15 =
+* Fixed squared frames around the category names on mobile

 = 1.14 =
 * Bug fix with category change on mobile